BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Next, head down from here, then left as soon as you're able.
 Make your way to the top left corner of the area, where you'll now be able to pick up a *Max Elixir*.

+Now that Taka has left our party, we can grab the goodies that require Surf - notably the Dragonium-Z.

 That wraps up all we can get in the scrapyard, so fly back over to Train Town, exit out the bottom and enter the train car in the top right corner of the next area.

 Follow the path through a ton of train cars until you emerge... what?